caocao0525/ChromBERT/README.md

 <!--Mamba enhances the setup process by speeding up dependency resolution and package installation compared to Conda.-->

-#### 2-5.
+#### 2-3.
 Install `chrombertutils` package
 The `chrombertutils` package is essential for data preprocessing and downstream analysis related to Chromatin State Sequences.
-Follow these steps to install the package:
+Follow these steps to install the package, under the data processing environment:

 ```bash
 (chrombert)$ cd processing